-Since 10 July 2018, ABF Pan Asia Bond Index Fund (PAIF) has launched a securities lending programme, which has been designed to open up the fund to the potential benefits of securities lending while mitigating associated risks.
-In our view, the fund may generate income from the securities lending program, which can offset some of the associated costs of the fund and potentially enhance its returns.
+Since 10 July 2018, ABF Pan Asia Bond Index Fund (PAIF) has operated a securities lending programme, which has been designed to manage the fund to the potential benefits of securities lending while mitigating associated risks.
+The fund may generate income from the securities lending program, which may offset some of the associated costs of fund operations and potentially enhance its returns.
 The addition of Asian local-currency denominated bonds into the lending pool may deepen liquidity in the secondary markets.

 All revenues that may arise from securities lending in respect of an ETF, net of direct and indirect operational costs, will be returned to the fund.